william-santini/WiSSkHy/README.md

 ### Edit field

-## Pipeline data
+## Pipeline Time Series
-This module manages the full data workflow, from raw import to formatted exports.
+This module manages the full time series/data workflow, from raw import to formatted exports.
 It ensures traceability, quality control, and reproducibility of hydrological time series.

 ### Pipeline overview:
 1. Import             → Load raw datasets from local files, sensors, or databases